-- the activation of professional schools that guarantee an initial employment in a certain career; - the availability of risk and loan capital; - the incentive to form new enterprises through facilitating measures (e.g., young entrepreneurs); - the creation of forms of protection against unsuccessul activity;

-- the incentive for the exogenous joint-location of small enterprises; - the creation of places for exchanging knowledge; the idea is to look at the cluster as a "ba", "as a shared place for emerging relationships" (Nonaka & Konno, 1998).
+- the activation of professional schools that guarantee an initial employment in a certain career; - the availability of risk and loan capital; - the incentive to form new enterprises through facilitating measures (e.g., young entrepreneurs); - the creation of forms of protection against unsuccessul activity; - the incentive for the exogenous joint-location of small enterprises; - the creation of places for exchanging knowledge; the idea is to look at the cluster as a "ba", "as a shared place for emerging relationships" (Nonaka and Konno, 1998; Nonaka et al., 2000).
 In this sense the success of the cluster form could be found in the fact that it could represent a natural form of "ba".